A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: Experimental Design

 However, prior to data, we do not know what $\rho_t(\bs{x})$ and $||\delta_t(\bs{x})||_{N_{r_t}(\Omega)}$ are, and thus require further assumptions to evaluate the desired error bound.
-Suppose we make the simplifying assumptions that, \textit{prior} to data, the correlation functions are constant over all nodes, i.e., $|\rho_t(\bs{x})| = \rho$, and that the native norm of the discrepancies are constant, i.e., $||\delta_t(\bs{x})||_{N_{r_t}(\Omega)} = \Delta$.
-Then, ignoring proportionality constants, the bound in \eqref{eq:errbd} reduces to:
+Suppose we make the simplifying assumptions that, \textit{prior} to data, the dependency functions are constant over all nodes, i.e., $|\rho_t(\bs{x})| = \rho$, and that the native norm of the discrepancies are constant, i.e., $||\delta_t(\bs{x})||_{N_{r_t}(\Omega)} = \Delta$.
+Then, ignoring proportionality constants, the bound in \eqref{eq:errbd} reduces to $\sum_{t=1}^T \rho^{|\text{Des}(t)|} h_{\mathcal{D}_t}^{\nu}$.
 Additionally, if the design points $\mathcal{D}_t$ at \textit{each} node $t \in V$ are distributed in a manner which minimizes the fill distance asymptotically (this property is known as \textit{low-dispersion}; see, e.g., \citealp{fang1993number}), then it is known that $h_{\mathcal{D}_t} = \mathcal{O}(n_t^{-1/d})$ \citep{wendland2004scattered}.
-This low-dispersion property is satisfied by most space-filling criteria in the literature \citep{mMMm2017}.
+This low-dispersion property is satisfied by most space-filling criteria \citep{mMMm2017}.
 With this, the bound further simplifies to: